 PennDOT buys ads to remind people of upcoming 'REAL ID' requirements

-The Department of Motor Vehicles is advertising, with the goal of getting Pennsylvanians to sign up for identification cards and drivers licenses that meet new, stricter federal “REAL ID” standards.
+The Department of Motor Vehicles is advertising with the goal of getting Pennsylvanians to sign up for identification cards and driver's licenses that meet stricter federal “REAL ID” standards.

 Now, faced with the prospect of issuing up to 10.7 million new ID cards — each requiring more stringent documentation and more secure printing and distribution than the state used to have — PennDOT is urging as many people as possible to sign up early through its “pre-verification” process.
-That's where the commercials come in, said PennDOT spokeswoman Alexis Campbell.
+That's where the commercials come in, PennDOT spokeswoman Alexis Campbell said.

+“As we prepare to make REAL IDs available in Pennsylvania, it is critical that we communicate with our customers so that they can decide whether they want or need a REAL ID and understand what they need to get one,” she said.

 The first phase of the ad campaign includes radio ads — both over the airwaves and on streaming services such as Pandora — and video ads airing across the state, both on networks and cable TV stations, Campbell said.
 The cost for the first phase of ads was about $675,000; they will run through June 30 before they are adjusted or renewed.